$39 Essential • DOCX • 5–10 mins

 - Supported peak meal periods by clearing, resetting and restocking areas quickly while maintaining service standards.

-- Followed food safety and manual handling procedures; raised hazards early and worked safely around other crews.
+- Followed food safety and manual handling procedures, raised hazards early and worked safely around other crews.

 Common mistakes